Combined Heat and Power

 - Domestic hot water such as heated swimming pools

-- Space heat that is needed for 8 to 12 months of the year
+- Space heat that is needed for 8 to 12 months each year

 - Processed heat at a manufacturing plant

-- Chilled water that is produced in a heat-powered chiller if the chilled water s needed for at least 8 to 12 months.
+- Chilled water that is produced in a heat-powered chiller if the chilled water is needed for at least 8 to 12 months each year.

 A constant or nearly constant electric and thermal load at a moderate temperature.

-Facilities that would benefit from a CHP system are:
+Facilities that would benefit with a CHP project are:

 - Nursing Homes